ravi4198/Flight-Information/README.md

 This application helps to manage information of Users such as First and last, address and booked flight information We can Add/Remove Flights and Passengers

-The Frontend Technologies used : HTML5, CSS and Javascript The Backend Technologies used : Python(Django)
+The Frontend Technologies used : HTML5, CSS and Javascript, Backend Technologies used : Python(Django)
-The Database Technologies used : Sqllite3
+Database Technologies used : Sqllite3